wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

 To stream collected monitor data to an external SIEM (Security Information and Event Management) solutions such as Azure Sentinel or Splunk.

+<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/azure-sentinel/">Charges are based on a fixed Capacity Reservation</a> (in Log Analytics), from $123 per day for increments of 100GB, with overage at $2.46 per GB-ingested. <a target="_blank" href="https://blog.johnjoyner.net/using-azure-sentinel-how-much-does-it-cost/">WestUS costs 30% more than EastUS</a>.

 Azure Security Center ??? through <a href="#Event_Hubs">Azure Event Hubs</a> - a streaming platform and event ingestion service that transforms and stores data by using any real-time analytics provider or batching/storage adapters.
 Use Event Hubs to stream log data from Azure Monitor to a SIEM tool.

 Processed events that Azure Security Center produces are published to the <strong>Azure activity log</strong>, one of the log types available through Azure Monitor.
 Azure Monitor offers a consolidated pipeline for routing any of your monitoring data into a SIEM tool.
 This is done by streaming that data to an event hub, where it can then be pulled into a partner tool.This pipe uses the Azure Monitor single pipeline for getting access to the monitoring data from your Azure environment.
 This allows you to easily set up SIEMs and monitoring tools to consume the data.
 Currently, the exposed security data from Azure Security Center to a SIEM consists of security alerts."